 In-App Purchases Integration (Unity Plugin)

 The iOS Billing SDK is a straightforward solution for implementing Catappult billing.
 Its Unity Plugin provides a simple interface for Unity games to communicate with the SDK.
-It comprises a Billing client that integrates with AppCoins Wallet, enabling you to retrieve your products from Catappult and facilitate the purchase of those items.
+It comprises a Billing client that enables you to retrieve your products from Catappult and facilitate the purchase of those items.

 In Summary